sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 - Communication level of APIs
 - What is Web APIs?
 - API Testing tools
-- Application of API
+- Applications of API
 - API Summary
-- What is Flask and Django?
+- Flask and Django
 - What is Flask?
 - What is Django?
 - Key Differences